jeremychoppe/olympic_athletes/README.md

 #### -- Project Status: Active

 ## Project Intro/Objective
-The purpose of this project is to apply and train Machine Learning practices on a simple application.
-We use the Olympics events dataset to build a prediction model of sports performance.
+The purpose of this project is to apply machine learning practices on the Olympics Events dataset to build a prediction model of medal winning.